needle-mirror/com.unity.netcode/Documentation~/testing/network-profiler.md

 # Network Profiler tool

->[!NOTE]
-> The Netcode for Entities Profiler is an experimental feature that's disabled by default.
-> Refer to the [Requirements](#requirements) section for instructions on enabling it.

 Use the Netcode for Entities Profiler to view detailed information about the network performance and behavior of your project.

 The Profiler captures and visualizes networking data to help identify sources of high bandwidth consumption, analyze the cost of synchronizing [ghosts](../ghosts.md), and inspect data for client-side [prediction](../prediction.md) and [interpolation](../interpolation.md).